camunda/camunda-docs/docs/components/modeler/web-modeler/milestones.md

 You can compare the change history between two milestones, either visually as a diagram or as code in an XML diff layout.

 1. Open the milestone history for your diagram.
-1. Ensure that the **Show changes** toggle in the **Changes** panel is turned on.
+1. Ensure that the sidebar **Show changes** toggle is turned on.
 1. Select the milestone that you want to compare.
 The previous milestone is automatically selected for comparison.

 :::note

-Turn off the **Show changes** toggle if you want to view individual milestones without comparison to the previous milestone.
+Turn off the sidebar **Show changes** toggle to view individual milestones without comparison to the previous milestone.

 :::